hapax/hapax.github.io/assets/benford.md

 ---

 **January 4, 2021.** *Why are Fermi approximations so effective?
-One important factor is logarithmic uniformity, which occurs for products of many random variables.
-Interestingly, this is the same mechanism behind the Newcomb-Benford law for first digits.
+One important factor is log normality, which occurs for products of many random variables.
+Interestingly, this is related to the mechanism behind the Newcomb-Benford law for first digits.
 Another factor is variance-reduction through judicious subestimates.
 Read on for more!*